Big Nate: Lives It Up: Plot

 Over the course of the week, being Breckenridge's buddy begins to exhaust Nate, who still feels like he remembers Breckenridge.
 The next day back at school, Nate and his friends learn from Nate's dramatic friend Dee Dee that PS.
 38 is having a centennial, and it will have a large scavenger hunt.
 Nate shows Breckenridge the flyer for the celebration and scavenger hunt, and even though Breckenridge is initially uninterested, he decides to join Nate's team.
 Just as Nate is about to go to BBC, he thinks about leaving Breckenridge again, but a combination of guilt and Principal Nichols spying on him makes him change his mind.
 During the Breakfast Book Club meeting, everyone reads Edna Birkdale's journal (except for Breckenridge, who is reading a plant book as the journal wasn't appealing to him), with one note from the journal in particular standing out.
 It says there was a mural in the school's old south stairwell, which Ms. Hickson theorizes was destroyed over the years.
 Nate's nemesis Gina criticizes the meeting once it's over, calling comics "lame", with particularly strong criticism directed at Nate since he has a passion for them.
 Nate realizes that he himself was criticizing Breckenridge’s love for plants and criticizing him for loving it.
 With that, Nate starts to be more accepting of Breckenridge.

-During social studies, Nate's teacher Ms. Godfrey finds Breckenridge's desk covered with drawings and graffiti and forces him and Nate to clean it up, oblivious that Randy Betancourt and his posse did it and framed Nate and Breckenridge.
-However, she doesn't give them detentions, allowing them to go to the Doodler's meeting after school. during the meeting, Breckenridge shows interest in a painting of flowers made by an artist named Granny Peppers.
+During the Doodlers' meeting, Breckenridge shows interest in a painting of flowers made by an artist named Granny Peppers.
 The gang also expresses curiousness for Granny Peppers' paintings, the fact being that one was sold for $2,000,000.

-While on the way home, Nate and his gang try to think about how Granny Peppers got her nickname, culminating in Breckenridge recalling a nickname he had when he was younger - Bobby.
+While on the way home, Breckenridge mentiones a nickname he had when he was younger, Bobby.
 At this, Nate immediately recognizes the name AND Breckenridge.
 As it turns out, when Nate was in preschool, a kid named Bobby used to pick on him for months.
 This "Bobby" person was none other than Breckenridge.
 Upon realizing as much, Nate snaps at Breckenridge and walks off.